-Get details of B.C.'s new recovery plan for strengthening the economy and helping businesses and communities through COVID-19.
+Get details of B.C.'s recovery plan for strengthening the economy and helping businesses and communities through COVID-19.

 The B.C.
 Government's economic recovery plan, StrongerBC, outlines how the government intends to help people, businesses, and communities recover and emerge from COVID-19 stronger and better prepared for the next stage of recovery.